 Jazz at Lincoln Center is the world’s leading jazz institution.
-It’s theaters include the Rose Theater, Appel Room and Dizzy’s Club Coca-Cola.
+It presents, preserves, educates, and advocates for jazz.

 Jazz at Lincoln Center Tickets

-Wynton Marsalis built the world’s leading jazz institution through his musicianship, determination and ability to tell the story of jazz.
+Wynton Marsalis built the world’s leading jazz institution through his musicianship, determination and ability to tell jazz stories.
 His appearances on PBS made Marsalis the world’s leading jazz spokesperson.

 Enjoying a Jazz at Lincoln Center Orchestra concert is a bucket list item for your New York life.
 They make Time Warner Center swing.
 If you ever notice the Center’s twin towers swaying back and forth, it’s because the Jazz at Lincoln Center Orchestra is in the house.